 My team recently found a rare book written by Ahmadis, and about Ahmadis and from the earliest period in Ahmadiyya.
 Its called Tazkiratul Mahdi, it was written by Sahibzada Sirajul Haq, and very early on in this history of Ahmadiyya, in fact, Upal recently quoted it.
 Numani, Sirajulhaq (1915).
 Tazkiratul Mahdi.
 Qadian, India: Zia-ul-Islam Press.
 See Upal’s bibliography, page 128 of the book.
+His grandson married a daughter of Mirza Basheer-uddin Mahmud Ahmad.

 Summary of the quote